The Xometry app works best with JavaScript enabled!

 Bronze

-Excellent (including saltwater)
+Excellent (even in saltwater)

 Brass